knpuniversity/javascript/knpu/ep3-webpack/babel-options-polyfill.md

 browsers don't support that.
 By including the polyfill, we're *guaranteed* to have that.

-Even with BAbel, this is *still* needed.
+Even with Babel, this is *still* needed.
 Babel transpiles our new JavaScript *syntax* into old JavaScript... but it doesn't add missing features, like the `Promise` object.

 So yes... we *still* need something to fill in the missing Promise object... but I